-I had an interesting conversation with a prospective client earlier this week.
+I had an interesting conversation with a prospective client recently.
 The end of the chat went something like this:

 ‘Unfortunately, we’ve had a tough last quarter so we can’t afford to spend on new business development at the moment

 Of course, this particular client could conceivably be masking the real reason for not going ahead.
 And you might perhaps argue that I didn’t do my job well enough to emphasize the value of lead generation.
 Yet we clearly demonstrated that, very recently, we’d delivered significant new business opportunities for another client that does exactly the same work in another part of the country.
 This demonstrated our credentials and a tremendous ROI.